MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/export-import-app.md

 1. Repeat the previous step for each additional resource in the app package.

-1. (Optional) If the app package contains references to [connection(s)](connections-list.md), you'll have the option to choose the connection from available connections list.
+1. (Optional) If the app package contains references to [connection(s)](connections-list.md), you'll be able to choose the connection from available connections list.

     ![Select connection during import](media/export-import-app/select-connection-during-import.png)